TBear79/winston-fast-rabbitmq/README.md

 	npm test
 ```

 NOTICE: The test is not only a unit test but also a functionality test.
-So rabbitMQ is required to be installed locally in order to run the test.
+So RabbitMQ is required to be installed locally in order to run the test.

 In one of the tests, 1000 messages are send to the queue.
 It runs in about 12 seconds so don't be nervous if it seems to stall for a while.